 The plugin transposes all of these incorrectly displaying pitches in your drum or percussion staff in one pass to the correct staff lines and spaces for music notation, even changing noteheads as required (e.g. “x” noteheads for cymbals).

 (For Sibelius 6, download the plugin from the link above.
-If you are using Sibelius 7, use the Install Plugins feature found in the File Tab.)
+If you are using Sibelius 7 or later, use the Install Plugins feature found in the File Tab.)

 CREATING YOUR OWN PITCH MAPS